mahmoudimus/xpparser/README.md

 The program also provides facilities for checking this XQueryX output against multiple [XML Schemas](https://www.w3.org/standards/techs/xmlschema).

-This work was funded in part by the
-[ANR PRODAQ](http://projects.lsv.ens-cachan.fr/prodaq/) project.
+This software development was funded in part by the [ANR PRODAQ](http://projects.lsv.ens-cachan.fr/prodaq/) project.

 # Building